 An introduction to UK Habitat Surveying

-Be able to: understand several different UK Habitats and their conservation status
+You will be able to: understand several different UK Habitats and their conservation status

 Introduction to botanical skills for habitat surveying